Athletic Training, Master of

 • Performing arts

-In addition to providing patient care, athletic trainers also work as clinical researchers, administrators, faculty members and clinical instructors at colleges or universities.
+In addition to providing patient care, athletic trainers also work as clinical researchers, administrators, faculty members and clinical instructors.

 Admission Requirements